 Using a very strong solution of LOS can create a black patina which looks great when applied to metal that you've textured or engraved.
 You can then polish the surface, whilst leaving the patina to remain in the recesses, creating a dramatic contrast in your design.
 You can even mask off the areas you don't want the LOS to affect.

-For more information on patinas, metal texturing, and coloration, we highly recommend this book from Matthew Runfola.
-Metal Patination Techniques For Jewelers And Metalsmiths is absolutely packed with fantastic finishing ideas, with every metal and variation you could dream of.
-We had a great time looking through this book when it came in stock; it gave us lots of new inspiration and it's wonderfully presented with high-quality pictures of every single finish!
-It's certainly worth checking out if you feel this is a subject you're interested in.
+For more information on patinas, metal texturing, and coloration, we highly recommend the following books - Metal Patination Techniques For Jewelers And Metalsmiths & The Jeweller's Directory Of Decorative Finishes.
+Both absolutely packed with fantastic finishing ideas, with every metal and variation you could dream of.
+We had a great time looking through these books and they gave us lots of new inspiration.
+Certainly worth checking out if you feel this is a subject you're interested in.

 Alternatively, for more information and how to's on all areas of jewellery making visit our other Gemstone Setting Advice pages.